Charles Bingham Penrose: Personal life

 Penrose, who stood six feet (183 cm) tall with an athletic build, was very physically active as a young man, having once traveled on horseback from Philadelphia to Niagara Falls and back.
 On another occasion, after Penrose and a friend had discussed the subject of endurance, he swam 15 mi in the ocean in five hours, his friend having dared him to attempt the swim.

 On a hunting trip in Montana, Penrose killed a bear cub and was nearly mauled to death by the cub's mother, escaping only after he shot the bear in the throat.
 He was left with bones protruding from his wrist, and he performed surgery on himself that kept his hand intact.
 Despite also seeking care for his hand at the Mayo Clinic, Penrose never performed surgery after the 1897 incident with the bear.

 Though he was one of seven brothers, Penrose was the only one of them to have children.
 He married Katharine Drexel, the daughter of philanthropist Joseph William Drexel, in New York City in 1892.
 The couple had a daughter named Sarah in 1896, and they had a son named Charles who was born in 1900 and died the next year.
 Their third child, Boies Penrose, became an author and travel historian.
 Katharine Drexel was known in Philadelphia as a member of the anti-suffragism movement.
 She died in 1918.

 Death

 For the last several years of Penrose's life, he was in poor health.
 He spent the winter of 1924–25 attempting to recover from tuberculosis in Aiken, South Carolina.
 Penrose made what was supposed to be a brief trip back to Philadelphia to visit relatives, and he was accompanied by two nurses and a cousin named Sarah.
-He was found dead of a suspected heart attack in his drawing room on the train near Washington, D.C. on February 28, 1925.
+He was found dead of a suspected heart attack in his drawing room on the train near Washington, D.C., on February 28, 1925.
+He was interred at Laurel Hill Cemetery in Philadelphia.

 He left most of his million-dollar estate to his two children, and he left $100,000 to Mary Devinnie, a nurse who had cared for him late in his life.

+Mount Penrose in the Flathead Range in Montana is named in his honor.